using a sonic brush to treat rosacea and seb derm

 Related Articles

-Read more about: cleansers, research
+Read more about: Cleansing Rosacea Skin, research

 I would be interested in trying a face brush for a couple weeks to see if it really improves the face however, $200 seems a bit much and I am a skeptic when it comes to trying anything and everything because all companies advertise that there product is great.